Smell and Taste Disorders

 Treatment may include:

-- Stopping or changing medications that contribute to the disorder
+- Stopping or changing medicines that contribute to the disorder

 - Correction of the underlying medical problem